Cryental/MemoryJSON/README.md

 This library will allow you to create trainers very easily with JSON files, without working on codes.

+#### Warning!
+Please do not use this library for multi player games.
+I created this library to create single player trainers easily.
+You will get banned if you use it in multi player and it's your own risk.

+Example offsets are all dummy, it won't work in real game.

 This project is under development.
 Do not use for production.

 ### How to Use: